Almond Oil in Skin Care

 The second most common compound in the oil is linoleic acid, a soothing, anti-inflammatory fatty acid found in some barrier repair moisturizers.

-Some saturated fatty acids like palmitic acid are present as well; these give almond oil its thick, almost silky feel.
+Some saturated fatty acids like palmitic acid are present as well; these give almond oil thickness that is not always the best for acne prone skin types.

 There are also significant vitamin and mineral compounds in almond oil, mainly a-tocopherol (Vitamin E) which has known antioxidant and antimicrobial properties.

-The precise composition of almond oil varies drastically depending on factors like rainfall, sunlight, and temperature among other variables.(4)
+The precise composition of almond oil varies drastically depending on factors like rainfall, sunlight, and temperature among other variables at the time of harvesting.(4)

 Benefits